flexkube/libflexkube/README.md

 The configuration reference can be found in [pkg/kubelet/pool.go#L18](pkg/kubelet/pool.go#L18).

+NOTE: kubelets have `serverTLSBootstrap: true` option enabled, so their serving certificates (for HTTPS communication from kube-apiserver) will be requested from the cluster.
+Currently, such certificates are not automatically approved, so it is recommended to use [kubelet-rubber-stamp](https://github.com/kontena/kubelet-rubber-stamp) to automate that.
+It can be deployed using [kubelet-rubber-stamp](https://github.com/invidian/kubelet-rubber-stamp-helm-chart) helm chart.

 ## Current known issues and limitations

 Currently, there are several things, which are either missing or broken.
 Here is the list of known problems: